pusherman/weighted-expense-calculator/readme.md

 Weighted Group Expense Calculator
 ===========================

-Simple command line PHP script to calulate the who owes what in a party with the ability to weight groups (couples) more heavily than singles.
+Simple command line PHP script to calulate who owes what in a party with the ability to weight groups (couples) more heavily than singles.

 Useful when traveling with a group of couples and singles and expenses are split between everyone